 Get Your Phone in Order:

 It’s a tedious task, but you’ll thank yourself when you need to quickly find an important document.
-Certified Professional Organizer Amy Vance of Eco Modern Concierge gave us some advice on the best ways to organize paperwork.
+Vance us some advice on the best ways to organize paperwork.

-✔ Deal with mail as soon as it comes in.
-Have a recycle bin and shredder nearby for junk and schedule a time to go through the keepers every evening.
+☐ Deal with mail as soon as it comes in.
+Have a recycle bin and shredder nearby for junk, then schedule a time to go through the keepers every evening.

 “When it comes to organizing paperwork, one of the biggest problems is that paper stacks up everywhere.
 Prevent this by giving your paper piles a physical limitation.
 Use a mail sorter or magazine holder to vertically corral mail and papers as they enter the home or office.
 Once this holder is full, you’ll have no choice but to tackle the paperwork.”

 It’s time to tackle your desktop and drawers to create a home office that helps you stay focused.

 ☐ Use a desktop file system with folders or bins for categories like, “To Be Paid,” “Paid,” “File,” “Outgoing Mail” and “To Read.”